symbolic-kg/PyClause/docs/data/loading_data.rst

 .. note::

-   For the previous two methods the loader will create an internal index that maps entity and relation strings to integer indices.
+   **Using your own entity and relation index.** For the previous two methods the loader will create an internal index that maps entity and relation strings to integer indices.
    If you have such a mapping already and later want to work with indices according to this mapping you can force the loader to use your index.
 Simply execute before loading data **loader.set_entity_index(index)** and **loader.set_relation_index(index)**.
-The argument index is a list of strings that maps idx's to strings by list[i]=string.
+   The argument index is a list of strings that maps idx's to strings by **list[idx]=string**.
+The index does not need to be complete you can still load data with new entities and relations.

 **3) From Python as indices**

 It is also possible to use lists or numpy arrays containing indices.
 PyClause will, however, always need an internal index that  maps indices to token strings.
 Even if the user works with indices, PyClause always allows to output results in human readable string representations.

 .. code-block:: python